Ocholar/Financial-Pricing-Model-Analysis/README.md

 \text{Selling Price} = \frac{\text{Required Revenue}}{\text{Repayment Rate} \times (1 - \text{Inventory Shrink})}

 📈 Strategic Analysis: Memo to Leadership

 A memo was drafted for the CFO and Country Director (CD) to highlight critical factors beyond the model's assumptions, demonstrating a holistic understanding of financial risk and operational impact.

 Key Strategic Recommendations

-Factor
-Risk/Impact
-Recommendation
+Factor:
+Risk/Impact:
+Recommendation:

 FX Volatility
 Market speculation of a further 15% devaluation could erode the calculated 25% margin.
 Conduct a sensitivity analysis using the speculated rate (1955 MWK/USD) to prepare a contingency plan.

 Price Elasticity
 Significant price increases due to FX devaluation could lead to a decrease in farmer adoption.
 Cross-reference new prices with market prices and consider a tiered pricing strategy or subsidy for vulnerable farmers.

 Programmatic Costs
 The model focuses on product margin, omitting significant operational costs (staff, logistics, training).
 Review pricing in conjunction with the Site Economics to ensure prices contribute to covering the full cost of the program and achieving overall organizational sustainability.

 📂 Repository Contents

-•
-2024_Pricing_Model_Completed.xlsx: The final Excel workbook with the updated 'Pricing Model' and 'Input Sheet' tabs.
+• 2024_Pricing_Model_Completed.xlsx: The final Excel workbook with the updated 'Pricing Model' and 'Input Sheet' tabs.

-•
-pricing_model_update.py: The Python script used to perform the data extraction, calculation, and model update.
+• pricing_model_update.py: The Python script used to perform the data extraction, calculation, and model update.

-•
-deliverable_1_explanation.md: Detailed documentation of the process, assumptions, formulas, and the full memo to the CFO/CD.
+• deliverable_1_explanation.md: Detailed documentation of the process, assumptions, formulas, and the full memo to the CFO/CD.

-•
-README.md: This overview.
+• README.md: This overview.